 How does Cloudflare protect against layer 7 attacks?

 Cloudflare DDoS protection is built to protect against DDoS attacks no matter which OSI layer they're targeting.
 By intelligently filtering and distributing network traffic across 194 data centers worldwide, the Cloudflare network is able to absorb massive amounts of layer 7 traffic.
-Websites and applications that sit behind the Cloudflare network aren't affected by these attacks when following Cloudflare best practices.
+The Cloudflare network is shielded by these attacks when following Cloudflare best practices.